laravel/docs/billing.md

 <a name="usage-based-billing"></a>
 ### Usage Based Billing

-[Usage Based Billing](https://stripe.com/docs/billing/subscriptions/metered-billing) allows you to charge customers based on their product usage during a billing cycle.
+[Usage based billing](https://stripe.com/docs/billing/subscriptions/metered-billing) allows you to charge customers based on their product usage during a billing cycle.
 For example, you may charge customers based on the number of text messages or emails they send per month.

 To start using usage billing, you will first need to create a new product in your Stripe dashboard with a [usage based billing model](https://docs.stripe.com/billing/subscriptions/usage-based/implementation-guide) and a [meter](https://docs.stripe.com/billing/subscriptions/usage-based/recording-usage#configure-meter).
 After creating the meter, store the associated event name and meter ID, which you will need to report and retrieve usage.
 Then, use the `meteredPrice` method to add the metered price ID to a customer subscription: